 Portsmouth City Council is committed to tackling the problem both by reducing our carbon emissions and by building resilience to climate change.

 Effects of climate change on Portsmouth

-Greenhouse gas emissions have seen temperatures rise at least 2oC and this cannot be reversed.
+Greenhouse gas emissions have seen temperatures rise at least 2°C and this cannot be reversed.
 As a coastal city, we are incredibly vulnerable to the predicted impacts of climate change with sea level rises increasing the risk of flooding, and rising temperatures increasing the risk of heat-related deaths for the most vulnerable of our residents.
 We are more likely to experience an increased variability in weather events, particularly storminess with wind and lightning, and heavier rain, sleet or snow in winter.
 Read more about the predicted climate changes in Headline summary - how the climate will change.

 Addressing climate change in the city

-The next ten years will therefore be crucial for us to manage and reduce climate change.
+The next ten years will be crucial for us to manage and reduce climate change.
 The success of Portsmouth's climate change strategy and of making Portsmouth into a low carbon city depends on us all working together.
 Public sector organisations, businesses and residents all need to take responsibility for the future of the city and take action to tackle climate change.
 Here's what we've been doing:

-Follow the link to find out what you do to help tackle climate change in each of the climate change strategy priorities.
+Find out what you do to help tackle climate change in each of the climate change strategy priorities.